arellac/db-appointment/README.md

 "# db-appointment"
+# Christian Arellano && Christian Laviolette

+A stylist booking application.
+It allows stylists to manage their profiles and services, and clients to book appointments.

 1. Open XXAMP, start Apache server and MySQL
 2. Make a folder in "htdocs" directory with this source code
 3. Import the "db_project1.sql" file